How to calculate paracetamol dose for children & infants by body weight?

 Paracetamol dosing chart for infants –

-How to calculate paracetamol dose for children, and how much paracetamol should I give?
+How to calculate paracetamol dose for children, and how much paracetamol should I give my child?

 Globally, it is generally recommended to take a paracetamol dose between 10 to 15 mg/kg.